 All fields are required

-Approximately 265,000 people suffer from STEC infections each year, the most common pathotype of E.Coli that is often in the news in relation to foodborne outbreaks.
-Victims who suffer from E. Coli poisoning, whether it is contracted through contaminated food or while visiting a petting zoo, have the right to file an E. Coli lawsuit to recover damages.
+Victims who have suffered severe E. Coli infections caused by contaminated food or petting zoos, have the right to file an E. Coli lawsuit.
 If you or someone you love has been diagnosed with E. Coli, let us review your case and discuss your legal options in a free consultation.
 Call (833) 330-3663 or fill out contact form below.

-If you have been diagnosed with E. coli, filing a lawsuit gives you the opportunity to recover compensation for your losses, from the parties that are liable.
+If you have been diagnosed with E. Coli, filing a lawsuit gives you the opportunity to recover compensation for your losses, from the parties that are liable.
 The first step is gathering sufficient evidence to hold the responsible party accountable.
 That will involve proving:

-Figuring out the source of the E. coli bacteria can be difficult, since symptoms may take up to one week to appear after exposure.
+Figuring out the source of the E. Coli bacteria can be difficult, since symptoms may take up to one week to appear after exposure.
 Hiring a food safety lawyer immediately after seeing your health care provider is crucial, as a prompt investigation of the suspected food or location (e.g. restaurant, petting zoo) will be conducted.
-If multiple people contracted E. coli, discovering how the infection occurred is much easier.
+If multiple people contracted E. Coli, discovering how the infection occurred is much easier.
 Especially if a government agency is documenting the contamination and with the use of microbiological and epidemiological evidence (“disease detectives”), confirms there is an outbreak.
 A class action lawsuit may even be an option if there are a large number of victims.

 Working with a lawyer to build a strong case on your behalf may sound expensive, but certain lawyers will take on your case and cover any upfront costs.
 This arrangement is known as a contingency fee agreement.
 Once a fair settlement can be reached with either the liable party’s insurance company or by a jury verdict, only then will they collect legal fees.

-In an E. coli lawsuit, you may have the ability to recover compensatory damages, which are intended to compensate you for your losses.
+In an E. Coli lawsuit, you may have the ability to recover compensatory damages, which are intended to compensate you for your losses.
 These include both, “economic damages” and “non-economic” damages.

 This type of damages refers to any tangible expenses related to being ill.
 Those typically include: